disorderedmaterials/dissolve/web/docs/userguide/ff/forms/fftorsion.md

 Note that within input files any equilibrium angles $\phi_{eq}$ should be provided in degrees, but the equations as written below work internally in radians.

+For proper torsions the interactions between the two terminal atoms 1 and 4 are typically scaled by two independent factors, one each for the electrostatic and short-range interactions between those atoms, although this is forcefield dependent.

 Force equations are derived by applying the chain rule, and where

 $$ \frac{d\phi}{d\cos\phi} = -\frac{1}{\sin\phi} $$